syLvester03/Revenue-Decline-Root-Cause-Analysis/readme.md

 ![Revenue Dashboard](report/screenshots/Revenue_Dashboard.png)

-A high-level executive overview covering the full 2018–2020 period:
+A high-level executive overview of the full 2018–H1 2020 period.
+The page is unfiltered and intended to establish scale and surface the anomaly before the drill-down pages explain it.

-- **Revenue Trend** — a continuous line chart showing the decline from ₹414M (2018) to ₹134M (2020), making the steepening contraction visible at a glance
+- **Revenue Trend** — a quarterly line chart running from Q1 2018 to Q2 2020, making the pace and continuity of the contraction visible without annual aggregation masking within-year variation.
+The chart ends at Q2 2020 — the dataset covers H1 2020 only, and the quarterly axis makes the truncation self-evident without requiring an annotation.
-- **KPI Cards** — ₹893M total revenue and 2M units sold across all years, providing scale context
+- **KPI Cards** — ₹893M total revenue, 134K total order volume, and –9.0K order volume change 2018–19.
+The order volume change card sits alongside the total to immediately signal that the revenue problem is a volume problem, not a pricing or product-mix problem.
-- **Orders Per Year** — a horizontal bar chart with 2020 highlighted in red to signal the partial-year anomaly and steepest drop
+- **Revenue YoY%** — a bar chart showing year-on-year revenue change by year.
+The 2018 bar appears outsized (~300%+) because the base year is Q4 2017 only — a dataset boundary artifact, not genuine growth.
+The 2019 and 2020 bars reflect the real contraction.
-- **Revenue by Zone** — North zone dominates at ~₹600M, followed by Central and a negligible South contribution.
-Follow-up analysis (notebook 05) confirms this concentration isn't a separate risk — Delhi NCR alone (within North) is ~53% of total company revenue and is driven by the same Critical-tier accounts identified on Page 2
+- **Order Volume: Top 10 vs Other Customers** — a stacked area chart showing quarterly order volume for the Top 10 and the rest from 2018 to H1 2020.
+The Top 10 line collapses significantly faster, visually anchoring the core finding before the viewer reaches Page 2.
-- **Revenue: Top 10 vs Rest of Customers** — a stacked area chart (2018–2020) showing the Top 10 line collapsing far faster than the Non-Top 10 line, visually anchoring the core finding
+- **Top 10 Customers** — a table ranked by revenue share.
+Electricalsara Stores leads at 42.3%, with the remaining nine ranging from 2.2% to 5.0%.
+The table makes the concentration immediately legible: one account controlling 42.3% of revenue is a standalone business risk, independent of the 74.8% group figure.

 ---